ankusht16/hexartlite/README.md

 chatbot_gui.py is a file which will open a GUI prompt where user can talk with chatbot and interact with it.

 # Contributions
-Thanks to Kartikeya Sisodia for helping with the project
+Thanks to Kartikeya Sisodia for helping with the project.